megaherz/gcache/README.md

 ```

 ##Notes
-To run the server execute the server.sh script in the ./run directory
+* To run the server execute the server.sh script in the ./run directory
+* Keys, List and Hashed share the same keys space.
+Therefore it's forbidden to create the same key for e.g. Keys and Lists

 ##Protocol